The Rough Collie is the same as the Smooth Collie with the exception of coat length.

-Here are pictures of one of my girls coats, she is 10 years old and was spayed at aged 6 due to a pyo (womb infection)
+Here are pictures of one of my girls coats, she was 10 years old when this photo was taken and was spayed at aged 6 due to a pyometra (womb infection)

-She is brushed weekly but due to the texture of her coat I can groom the other four Roughs in the time that it takes me to groom her.
+She has to be brushed twice weekly but due to the texture of her coat I can groom the other four Roughs in the time that it takes me to groom her.

 She had been brushed a few days before these photos were taken, and as you can see her coat is a totally different texture and almost like cotton wool and that of a sheep.

 Best way to get through the coat is to bath her and get the blaster dryer on her which gets right down to the skin and removes any dead hair.

 and it isn't just Collies who's coat is affected when being spayed/neutered - see article here from a Cocker Spaniel reader

 The excess hair should be trimmed from the dogs feet so it is flush with the dogs pads, some people prefer blunt nosed scissors, and around the outline of the dogs paw.